logiccloud Control

 If FLECS is installed on your device, you can easily install logiccloud Control via the Marketplace.
 To do this, simply search for logiccloud Control and click on install.
 As soon as the installation is complete, you can access the web interface via Apps and the Open App button.

-After installation, the logiccloud Control web interface can be accessed via <DEVICE IP>:8080
+After installation, the logiccloud Control web interface can be accessed via <DEVICE IP>:8080.

 If one of the host ports is already in use on your device, you can also change it.
 It is important that the container port always remains the same.
-For example: 1234:80
+For example: 1234:80, 1235:18080 and 1236:45600.

 Uninstalling logiccloud Control